 Taxes in Poland

-Expats living and working in Poland qualify for tax status based on the amount of time they spend in the country, or the nature of their employment contract.
+Taxes in Poland operate on a residency-based system that impacts all residents.
+You qualify for tax status based on how much time you spend in the country or the nature of your employment contract.

 Further reading